Tips for Finding an Internship in Germany

 to €300.
 You will never be denied a residence permit or work permit once you have found an internship.

 If you want to find an internship on your own, good websites to check out are www.jobpilot.de and www.unicum.de.
-For internship placement or/and work permit assistance contact CDS International in New York
+For internship placement in various programs and/or work permit assistance, contact Cultural Vistas.